 7.1 All students will be provided with the opportunity to contribute feedback on each module anonymously.
 A centrally administered automated module evaluation system is used for undergraduate and postgraduate taught, work placement and dissertation modules delivered at UEL.
 It does not cover collaborative provision or postgraduate research courses.
-The standard questions cover key areas such as: teaching sessions; module support; module organisation; module resources; module satisfaction; student voice; and employment readiness.
-A results analysis report is generated and provided to Module Leaders and relevant School staff.
+The standard questions cover key areas such as: knowledge and skills; teaching sessions; module support; module organisation; module resources; module satisfaction; and employment readiness.
+A results analysis report is generated and provided to Module Leaders and relevant School staff and quantitative responses are uploaded to Power BI.
 Student feedback from module evaluation should be considered in the Module Development Plan, as detailed below.